gcsiscar/HotelBookingSystem/README.md

 ## About project
 A web-based application that allows the user to login from anywhere to easily, accurately and quickly make room bookings.

-I designed the application to be an intuitive and simple, yet powerful way to navigate, analyse and create bookings.
+The application is designed to be intuitive and simple, yet powerful way to navigate, analyse and create bookings.
 This ultimately enables the efficient use of resources.

-This will help to ensure that room resources are used as fully-utilised as possible, whilst avoiding double-bookings and other common user frustrations.
+This will help to ensure that room resources are used as fully-utilised as possible, while avoiding double-bookings and other common user frustrations.

 ## Entity Relationship Diagram